Average Gas Prices Are Below $2. A Few Stations Are Even Selling For Under $1

 Gasoline is cheap because crude oil prices have plummeted.
 The coronavirus pandemic has ground much of the world economy to a halt, creating a stunning drop in oil demand.
 And there's an increasing supply because of a price war between major producers Saudi Arabia and Russia.
 Both developments have sent oil prices down to around $20 a barrel.

-"When you combine cheap crude oil with diminishing demand because everyone staying at home and not driving," says AAA spokeswoman Jeanette Casselano, "you have cheap gas prices, which was what we're seeing across the country."
+"When you combine cheap crude oil with diminishing demand because everyone [is] staying at home and not driving," says AAA spokeswoman Jeanette Casselano, "you have cheap gas prices, which was what we're seeing across the country."

 But most drivers aren't feeling a big boost to their budgets because of cheap gas, as the activity of ordinary life has ground nearly to a halt under shelter-in-place orders and social distancing.